rob.rambaud@gmail.com

 • In theory, I would support well justified one-time reserve expenditures to benefit our City.

-"We deserve fiscal discipline, intelligent analysis, competence and above all, integrity from Govern
+"We deserve fiscal discipline, intelligent analysis, competence, and integrity from our Government.

 Deer Management